sishtiaq/RSE16/HappyRSE.md

 # Me
 - 5', 10'
 - Start with my Bio: work, home.
+What makes me happy, unhappy?
 - The one thing you'll come away with: a menu of Actions to make you happier.

 # Here & Now